39: “IS THIS HEAVEN?” “NO, IT’S IOWA!”

 For me, Thursday July 23, 2015 was a day of rest.
 I remained in the camera case for the entire day as my photographer viewed all the shots with Tracy and her girls.
 Later that afternoon, Tom and Vicki enjoyed a cookout at Tracy’s house; which ended in a photo session with Tracy’s family and her fiancé Russ Pirc’s family.
 The hospitality that the three of us encountered with Tracy, Russ and their families was second to none; they made us feel at home.
 Their genuine warmth made me ask myself: “Is this Iowa?
 No, it’s heaven!”

 We returned to our motel around 8:00pm where once again I was placed in my usual spot next to the TV.
-I was excited to hit the road again, even though there wasn’t any Presidential sites slated for the remainder of the trip.
+I was excited to hit the road again, even though there weren’t any Presidential sites slated for the remainder of the trip.
 The reason for my enthusiasm was I had heard our first stop in the morning had something to do with surf on a clear lake.
 I smiled and thought to myself: “Oh boy, it’s not everyday that a bobble head gets to surf.
 That’ll be the day when I die.”

 , , , , , , ,